Updated: January 11, 2025

 SaaS security policy covers compliance with security regulations, authentication methods, identity and access management, types of data encryption, security audits frequency, and disaster recovery plan.
 It should be comprehensive enough to serve as a basis for your SaaS security strategy.

 The four SaaS security issues you should address in the first place are misconfigurations, insecure APIs, unauthorized access, and reaching regulatory compliance.
-All of them can be dealt with by following eight SaaS security best practices — security-first mindset, compliance with industry- and country-specific regulations, secure APIs, IAM controls, data encryption, regular security audits, data recovery plan, and reaching out to security professionals.
+All of them can be dealt with by following industry standards for data security — security-first mindset, compliance with industry- and country-specific regulations, secure APIs, IAM controls, data encryption, regular audits, AI-powered threat detection, data recovery plan, and reaching out to security professionals.

 Primary measures for securing SaaS applications are:

-– Keeping a weather eye on authentication and access controls
+– Keeping a weather eye on user authentication and access control